Life & Beth: World Premiere Reviews

 Life & Beth (by Sam Marlowe)

-Things That Go Bump season.
+"Christmas has come early to Scarborough in Alan Ayckbourn's new yuletide comedy — the writer's 71st play.
+Along with a couple of revivals of earlier Ayckbourn works, it forms the Stephen Joseph Theatre's spookily themed Things That Go Bump season.
 Sadly, though, there is little here to quicken the pulse.
 Life & Beth is as cosily predictable, and as dated in feel, as a Seventies sitcom.
 If there is pleasure to be had here, it resides primarily in the comic brio of the cast, and in the odd instance of sharp repartee.

 Beth (played by Liza Goddard) was recently bereaved when her overbearing husband, Gordon, a pettifogging health and safety officer, fell from a ladder at work.
 Facing her first Christmas as a widow, she must also contend with her nerdish, patronising son Martin, his mute, cowed girlfriend Ella, and Gordon's depressive sister Connie (a bitterly funny Susie Blake).